bchav/beanstalk-docker-signup/README.md

 # Beanstalk Docker demo repo

-Source files for spinning up a basic docker application on beanstalk.
+Source files for spinning up a Docker application on AWS Elastic Beanstalk.

-The application is a "signup" application that inserts values into Redis.
+The application is a "Sign Up" application for "A New Startup".
+The application inserts names and email addresses into Redis.

-The demo uses an Nginx transparent reverse proxy container linked to the app.py container.
+The architecture is an Nginx container acting as a transpartent reverse proxy.
+It is linked to the app.py container using the "links" parameter in the Dockerrun.aws.json file.
+The Nginx source repo is here: https://github.com/bchav/nginx-proxy

 To get this up and running: